(Latin: tie, bind)

 4. Etymology: "bring together", 1603, from French rallier; from Old French ralier, "reassemble, unite again"; from re-, "again" + alier, "unite".

-2. Referring to something, or someone, that is reliable and which can be trusted or believed because of working or behaving well in the way one would expect.
+2. Referring to something or someone that can be trusted or believed because of working or behaving well in the way one would expect: The dishwasher was always reliably efficient and never broke down.

 2. Trust or confidence in the eventual fulfillment of a promise or in the eventual success of a plan.